How to Apply to Our Program

 In order to apply to the program, prospective students complete two parts of the application: one part is for admission to SDSU graduate studies via the university’s Graduate Admissions (steps 1-3 below), and the second part is for our departmental admissions committee through Interfolio (step 4 below).
 Both parts are necessary.

 We have one admission cycle per year.
-Applications for Fall 2023 are now open.
+Applications for Fall 2024 will open on October

 1. Late applicants may be approved to apply on a case-by-case basis.
 Contact [email protected] if you would like to ask whether a late application would be possible.